Published on November 23, 2017 by IBMT

-With IBMT, a Jewish heritage tour to Israel combines the history and modernity of Israel into a full travel experience.
+With IBMT, a Jewish heritage tours to Israel combines the history and modernity of Israel into a full travel experience.
 The idea is for travellers to enjoy the total experience - the landscape, the culture, the local food, and even some “hidden” travel spots.
-An organized Jewish heritage tour to Israel is a cost-effective way to travel.
+An organized Jewish heritage tours to Israel is a cost-effective way to travel.

 Non-stop overnight flight to Tel Aviv

 Arriving in Tel Aviv, the IBMT travel team is ready to help.
 With offices in Israel, IBMT is well positioned to provide personal service and hands-on attention.
 With every Jewish heritage tour to Israel, tour representatives meet travellers at the airport, and offer assistance from landing to baggage collection.
 A comfortable tour bus transfers everyone for a restful overnight in Tel Aviv.
 Starting off with a leisure day exploring Tel Aviv, travellers discover a vibrant city with expansive beaches, acclaimed restaurants, and cultural sights in every corner of the city.

 Caesarea / Haifa / Acre / Rosh Hanikra